AWS re:Invent 2017 Recap:

 Planning on using either of these services?
 Let us know in the comments if you see these new AWS features fitting into your production environment.
 As for Caylent, we will be undertaking our own evaluation on EKS and Fargate in the coming months.

 Looking for help running containers in the more immediate future?
 Look no further, Caylent has you covered.
-Check out our new managed service offering.
+Check out our new DevOps-as-a-service offering.
 It’s like having a full-time DevOps Engineer on staff for a fraction of the cost.